 - Reporting Violations

 - PACT retains an open door policy and asks that employees share their questions, concerns, suggestions or complaints with the manager who can address them properly.
 In most cases, an employee’s supervisor is the best person to address an area of concern.
 However, if an individual is not comfortable speaking with his/her supervisor or is not satisfied with a supervisor’s response to the concern, that employee is encouraged to speak with any member of the Executive Leadership Team or the Human Resources Director.
-If the employee is still not satisfied, the employee can contact the PACT Compliance Officer, via the address: PACT Compliance Officer, 1485 Linapuni St., Suite 105, Honolulu, HI 96819.
+If the employee is still not satisfied, the employee can contact the PACT Compliance Officer, via the address: PACT Compliance Officer, 1300 Halona Street, Honolulu, HI 96817.

 - Members of the Board of Directors and persons other than employees may also contact the PACT Compliance Officer via the above address.